GorujoCY/Unofficial-LunarCore-AIO-Installer/README.md

 # LunarCore-AIO-Installer
-Inno Setup Source Code and where the binary will be distributed if storage allows.
+Inno Setup Source Code and where the binary will be distributed.
 Includes necessary component and client!
 # To edit soon for now here's some credits
 - [Melledy's LunarCore](https://github.com/Melledy/LunarCore/) for their amazing project!
 - [Grasscutters Cultivation](https://github.com/Grasscutters/Cultivation) for their amazing client!